adamdadd/HangmanPy/README.md

 ## Upcoming Features
     Ideas for additional features:
-    - Strip spacecs and symbols from executioner message.
     - When quitting part way through a word it's saved and then loaded when re-entering the game.

 The above features will be implemented and can be removed and changed as required from the HangmanPy.py file located in HangmanPy/HangmanPy/HangmanPy.py